 One of the great things about both VMware NSX and Cisco ACI is that both have brought a great deal of attention to Software Defined Networking (SDN).
 SDN is fascinating and innovating technology.
 Whether you are taking Cisco’s programmable hardware-based approach or VMware’s network overlay approach, the technology enables network managers to deliver network infrastructure in a new model.
 However, SDN alone isn’t very compelling from a business perspective.

 The business case for IP telephony isn’t better voice communication.
 IP telephony is part of a larger digital collaboration project that includes video, instant messaging and conferencing which in turn created better productivity and new business applications.
+Business communications solutions are important for businesses to stay connected which is often why they opt for effective solutions from brands with particular expertise in this field – click here to view Eatel Business’s pricing information.
 These are business values that executives can relate.
 SDN’s value is very similar.

 Similar to IP telephony there’s a significant cost associated with deploying SDN.
 When considering a business case for SDN it needs to be packaged with a larger business objective.
 A great example would be security.
 If you are in a virtual first data center then, VMware is telling a great story around their “Goldilocks Zone” for NSX.
 Another driver is hybrid and private cloud.
 Both VMware and Cisco preach the virtues of application level integration of network control that is enabled by SDN.